zhangyunlin/banking-api/README.md

-Here’s a cleaned-up, interview-ready **README.md** you can drop into the repo.

----

 # TSB Banking API

 Spring Boot 3.x demo implementing a secure banking-style REST API with JWT auth, password reset via OTP, double-entry transfers, and idempotency.